NEW: Parents were killed, their three sons ran for their lives

 Authorities have yet to say anything about the whereabouts of three members of a Gatlinburg family who were reported missing.

-told reporters earlier this week that he has been desperate to find out what happened to his wife and two daughters, from whom he was separated Monday night.
+Another Gatlinburg resident, Michael Reed, has been desperate to find out what happened to his wife and two daughters, from whom he was separated Monday night.

-He told CNN he got stuck in traffic as people fled.
+He told CNN that he got stuck in traffic as people fled.
 He received a panicked call from his wife, Constance, 34.

 “She … said there were flames across the street from the house.
 I told her to call 911,” he said.
 He rushed back to the home.